JinnaBalu/infinite-containers/dockerise-html/README.md

 Clone this repo run the following command

 ```
-docker build -it platops-static .
+docker build -it platfobs-static .

 docker-compose up -d
 ```